 When are the results available?

-You will receive a copy of your preliminary results at the time of your screening.
-This document is yours to keep and you are encouraged to take it to your physician for discussion.
-The official results will be reviewed by a board-certified vascular physician and posted in MyChart for ProHealth Care patients who have an active MyChart account.
+You will receive a copy of your preliminary results before you leave.
+Following review by a board-certified vascular physician, your final results will be posted in MyChart for ProHealth Care patients who have an active MyChart account.
+You are encouraged to discuss your results with your primary care physician.

 How much does the screening cost?

 The fee for the screening is $99.
 Payment is due at the time of your appointment.
+Gifts cards are available.
 Medicare and most insurance companies do not cover the cost of the vascular screenings included in this specially priced package.
 The cost may be an eligible expense through your flexible spending account.

 How to schedule a screening